OICG

 Help us train the next 30,000 young Ghanaians.

-Partner with OICG as an employer, donor, or community ally — and turn potential into livelihood.
+Support OICG as an employer, sponsor, or community ally — and help turn potential into livelihood.